25 Best Things to Do in Sequoia & Kings Canyon National Park

 Behind only the General Sherman and the President Tree on the Congress Trail, the General Grant Tree is the third-largest tree on Earth!

-For this reason, the Grant Tree Trail is among the most popular in Grant Grove, which is why I highly recommend visiting first thing in the morning, so that you can enjoy the best this popular trail has to offer, while saving other, less crowded adventures for later in the day.
+For this reason, the Grant Tree Trail is among the most popular in Grant Grove and all of Kings Canyon National Park, which is why I highly recommend visiting first thing in the morning in order to enjoy the best the popular trail has to offer, while saving other, less crowded adventures for later in the day.

 Read My Separate Post: General Grant Tree Trail